Cultural Impact Development Fund

 |Fees|| 1% completion fee

-2% per annum, pro rata holding fee (minimum holding period is 6 months)
+2% per annum, pro rata holding fee (when funds are held longer than 3 months)

 No early repayment fee

 |Geographic area covered||UK|

 The Arts & Culture Impact Fund brings together a mix of public, private and philanthropic investors – Arts Council England, the National Lottery Heritage Fund, Big Society Capital, Bank of America, the Esmée Fairbairn Foundation, the Freelands Foundation and Nesta.
 The fund is the world’s biggest impact investment fund for the creative arts.

 The fund builds on the success of the Arts Impact Fund, a pilot initiative launched in 2015 to demonstrate how impact investment could transform the arts and cultural sector.